DanielNorris7/DanielNorrisIT2351/Lab5/readme.md

 > Next we assign GeorgeWashington to the presidents role within the north winds database.

 #### C) Explain why roles would be useful.
+> Looking back at my HR application example in the previous question.
+Creating a role and assigning users to the role would be a much more effective way to assign rights.
+>> Continuing on from my example: It would be more effiecent to create a role, assign privilages to that role, then assign any necessary users to that role.
+This also helps with security and consistancy.
+If the dba were to set the rights for each users, because of simple human nature, a user would be given more rights then needed at somepoint.
+However, having a role that a user is just assigned to streamlines the process.

 ### Backing Up a Database

 #### A) What is a backup and restore strategy and why are they important?
+> Having a strong backup strategy is one of the most important parts of the of a DBA job.
+With a backup and restore strategy is put in place to ensure that a companies data is not lost.
+This includes more security threats, such as ransomware.
+If the database is compromised (ransomware, data corruption, server crashes); a DBA should be able to restore a backup quickly to minimize the disruption to the business.

 #### B) What is the difference between a full and incremental backup?
+> **Full Backup:** Like it sounds, a full backup of the database is an exact copy of the database that is made.
+This can be schedule to ensure that if the main database fails, an exact copy can be stood up.
+After the intial full backup has been made, a **differential backup** is used to backup the data since the last full backup was performed.
+> **Incremental Backup:** An incremental backup only includes the changes since the previous backup.
+This strategy first makes a differential backup, then the following backup only include changes from the last incremental backup.

 ## Conclusion
+> In conclusion, a Database Administrator has a considerable amount of responsiblity, that should never be taken lightly.
+DBA's are in charge of a company's data and is responsible for ensuring that the right information is always accessible.
+Not only does this include a strategic backup plan, but also monitoring logs and performance metrics.